codefoster/codefoster.com/source/_posts/randomtilecolors.md

 - post/2012/07/12/Random-Tile-Colors.aspx
 ---

 This tip is quite short and simple, but worth a post I think.
-If you want to colorize some tiles like the start screen does, here&#39;s one simple way to do it.
+If you want to colorize some tiles like the start screen does, here's one simple way to do it.

 ``` js
 var demos = [